 Trevor A. Brown

-Trevor Brown represents clients in both litigation and transactions.
+Trevor A. Brown represents clients in both litigation and transactions.
 His real estate experience ranges from resort acquisition and development to acting as trial counsel to establish beach access rights based on Kingdom of Hawaii land use.
 Mr. Brown's corporate experience ranges from negotiating corporate restructurings to acting as trial counsel to force the break-up of related land development corporations.
 He holds Martindale-Hubbell's highest possible professional rating (AV) for both his skill and integrity.
 Mr. Brown is recognized in Best Lawyers in America in ten categories: Business Organization (including LLC's and Partnerships), Closely Held Companies and Family Businesses Law, Commercial Transactions/UCC Law, Corporate Law, Real Estate Law, Commercial Litigation, Securities Litigation, Trusts & Estates Litigation, Mortgage Banking Foreclosure Law and Real Estate Litigation.
 Mr. Brown has been named by Best Lawyers in America, 2017 "Lawyer of the Year" in Honolulu, in the practice area of Mortgage Banking Foreclosure Law.

 Mr. Brown has been selected to the Hawaii Super Lawyers list since 2013, and named to the 2015 Top 25 list, Business Litigation.
 Mr. Brown is recognized by Chambers and Partners USA Leading Lawyers for Business in the practice area of General Commercial/Litigation.
 Mr. Brown is also recognized by Benchmark Litigation (Litigation Star) for his litigation expertise, and is a former Chair of the Litigation Section of the Hawaii State Bar Association.
 In 2017, Chambers and Partners USA High Net Worth Guide first reviewed Hawaii lawyers, and recognized Mr. Brown in the practice area of Private Wealth Law.

-Mr. Brown has acted as special counsel to provide legal opinions in complex financing transactions.
+Trevor A. Brown has acted as special counsel to provide legal opinions in complex financing transactions.
 He served as a Co-Reporter for the Opinion Committee of the Real Property and Financial Services Section of the Hawaii State Bar Association.
 The Committee's Hawaii 2000 Report on Lawyer's Opinion Letters in Mortgage Loan Transactions is published at 22 U. Haw.
 L. Rev. 347 (2000).
 Mr. Brown has also served on subsequent bar committees addressing lawyers' opinion letters.
 Mr. Brown lives in Kaimuki with his wife and three children.

 What People Say About Mr. Brown: